Skip to main content

 To ensure a service is started during the system start, it has to be set to WantedBy=default.target.
 DO NOT use WantedBy=multi-user.target as it is not available in the user instance of systemd.

 We send alerts about misconfigured services.
-If you received such an alert, you find the commands to fix the configuration below.
+If you received such an alert, check the commands below in order to correct the configuration.

 To list all misconfigured services of a user, run the following command: